c4naik/AI-Nim-Game/README.md

 # Nim-Game
-Mini project for Artificial Intelligence course based on minimax algorithm.
+Artificial Intelligence mini-project based on minimax algorithm.

 RULES:
 In alternative turns, a player can remove any number of coins from any pile he chooses.
 The player to remove the last coin wins the game.